i-yam/humain/README.md

 # [Submit Your Paper]( https://easychair.org/conferences/?conf=ki2024)

-Login to EasyChair, click on the "new submission" and choose the corresponding Track: Human-Machine Interaction Workshop.
+Login to EasyChair, click on 'new submission' and choose the track 'Human-Machine Interaction Workshop'.

 ## Paper Formatting